Jessica Campbell, Kori Cheverie breaking barriers for female coaches in NHL

 The Coachella Valley Firebirds assistant is in a position to make it as a coach, something she couldn’t have imagined even a few years ago.

-“I didn't imagine this path for me.
-I didn't see it,” she said.
-“Quite frankly there was no visibility and there weren't other females doing this work, and so I didn't know it was possible.”
+“I didn’t imagine this path for me.
+I didn’t see it,” she told The Canadian Press.
+“Quite frankly there was no visibility and there weren’t other females doing this work, and so I didn’t know it was possible.”

-Last year, the 31-year-old from Rocanville, Sask., became the first female full-time coach in the American Hockey League.
+Last year, the 31-year-old from Saskatchewan became the first female full-time coach in the American Hockey League.

 After getting a taste of life in the NHL, she’s intent on making it a full-time gig.